ASP.Net MVC, Razor, MudBlazor, Bootstrap

-Additional skills include developing excellent relationships with those with whom I am working and writing and delivering training.
+Additional skills include developing excellent relationships with those with whom I am working, mentoring colleagues and writing and delivering training.

 I am always interested in hearing about new opportunities.

 A permanent role involving bug fixing and enhancements in a large and complex web application.
-I have also been involved in investigating and troubleshooting problems in Azure.
+I also

 05/21 - 12/21 : Stepstone Ltd - Full Stack Developer